#if fps<60

 {arr[1]=3}

-Read the first value of the array:
+Read the first value (at position 0) of the array:

 {arr[0]}